Darkl0ud/ESP32-S3_Info/README.md

 Forked from atomic14.
 All credit for Pinout goes to them.
+I have added datasheets and Pinlayouts for ESP32-S3-DevkitC-1, for my own ease of use/collection of information.

 # Is this useful?